daattali/beautiful-jekyll/capstone/timeline.md

 The MDS leadership team will select proposals based primarily on student interest, and will invite the successful organizations to be a capstone partner.

-## Partners accept invitations
+## Partners submit video presentations

-The successful capstone partners accept the offers, and confirm their attendance at the capstone fair.
+Capstone partners should submit video presentations to provide information additional to the proposals.

 ## Capstone fair